Where smart software meets expert accounting.

 What is a company tax return?

-Filing an annual company tax return is a legal obligation for all UK limited companies.
+Filing an annual company tax return is a legal obligation for all UK Limited companies.
 Your company tax return tells HMRC how much Corporation Tax your business owes for the accounting period, based on your taxable profits.
 Even if your company hasn’t made a profit—or hasn’t traded—you still need to file a return each year.

 The company tax return includes: